avivi55/vhdl_microcontroler/README.md

 I used `GTKViewer` for unit testing. but any ghw viewer can utilize the `.ghw` files.
+Moreover, I use `ghdl` as a vhdl "compiler".

 Still a newbie in vhdl, coding style is confused for me, especially in a case-insensitive language.